nodejs/node/doc/api/util.markdown

       }
     }, 'util.puts: Use console.log instead')

 It returns a modified function which warns once by default.

 If `--no-deprecation` is set then this function is a NO-OP.
+Configurable at run-time through the `process.noDeprecation` boolean (only effective when set before a module is loaded.)

+If `--trace-deprecation` is set, a warning and a stack trace are logged to the console the first time the deprecated API is used.
+Configurable at run-time through the `process.traceDeprecation` boolean.

-If `--throw-deprecation` is set then the application will throw an exception if the deprecated API is used.
+If `--throw-deprecation` is set then the application throws an exception when the deprecated API is used.
+Configurable at run-time through the `process.throwDeprecation` boolean.

+`process.throwDeprecation` takes precedence over `process.traceDeprecation`.

 ## util.debug(string)